Yahya Efendi: Biography

 Yahya Efendi spent his childhood and youth in Trabzon.
 Atai states that he often went into seclusion in a cave outside the city during this period and this lasted for seven years.
 It can be assumed that he completed his education in one of the madrasahs in Trabzon in the same period.
 After Sultan Selim's ascension to the throne, Yahya Efendi moved to Istanbul with his family in the entourage of Şehzade Süleyman.
 He completed his education in Istanbul with Zenbilli Ali Efendi.
 After the death of his teacher, he started to work as a professor at Canbaz Mustafa Madrasa for 15 coins a day.
 Afterwards, he worked as a professor in the madrasahs of Hacıhasanzâde, Efdaliye, Coban Mustafa Pasha in Gebze, Mihrimah Sultan in Üsküdar, and Sahn-ı Semân, where he was appointed to replace Kadızâde Ahmed Şemseddin Efendi in 960 AH (1553 AD).
-Two years after his appointment to duty, he was at odds with his mother Mahidevran Sultan, who was expelled from the palace during the murder of Prince Mustafa, and he was dismissed from his post because of an affidavit he wrote to Sultan Suleyman for his readmission to the palace.
+Two years after his appointment to duty, he was at odds with Sultan Suleyman, because Mahidevran Hatun was expelled from the palace after the murder of Prince Mustafa, and he was dismissed from his post because of an affidavit he wrote to Sultan for her readmission to the palace.
 Then he was retired with 50 akçe per day. Âşık Çelebi reports that Yahya Efendi was very upset about this situation.
 Although Suleiman the Magnificent dismissed Yahya Efendi from his post, it is understood that he did not interfere much in his activities.
 It is rumored that in the following years, the Sultan sent gifts of gold and silver to the Sheikh, and the Sheikh sent some products that he had grown in his garden to the Sultan.